George David Kieffer: University of California Board of Regents

 In 2009, Governor Schwarzenegger appointed Kieffer to the Board of Regents of the University of California with a term that runs to March, 2021.
 In July 2017, he was elected as chair of the board.
 As Chair Kieffer guided the Board through a difficult period following the UC President Janet Napoltiano's interference with a State Audit; Kieffer publicly admonished the President on behalf of the Board, but the two subsequently worked in close partnership to increase enrollment and restore funding from the state legislature.
 Kieffer also entered into a unique partnership with students and legislators to reduce tuition for the first time in many years.
+Throughout his term on the board, Kieffer championed a new student center in Sacramento.
+The new University of California Student and Policy Center was opened in August of 2023.
 On March 14, 2018, while serving as chair and while the university was in the middle of labor negotiations, labor activists accused Kieffer of conflicts of interest at a University of California Board of Regents meeting.
 They noted that Kieffer voted for a policy change incentivizing employees to opt-out of the traditional UC retirement system in favor of UC's 403(b) program administered by Fidelity Investments, even though Fidelity was a client of Kieffer's law firm.
 They also noted Kieffer voted in favor of a controversial new payroll system developed by Oracle, another client.
 Kieffer responded that although Regents voted on the changes, they did not vote on the vendor contracts.
 In November 2019, Kieffer was publicly accused of groping by a UC graduate student.
 The alleged incident occurred in 2014 during a meeting with student leaders at which Kieffer purchased alcohol for students.
 On June 8, 2020, the University of California cleared Regent George Kieffer of allegations of sexual misconduct, finding insufficient evidence to support a graduate student’s claim.